For all emergencies, including fire and rescue services

 Muggings and robberies are common in urban areas.

-Muggings, including with weapons, occur in Santiago around:
+Muggings, including with weapons, particularly occur in Santiago around:

 Pickpocketing and bag snatching is common.
 Be aware in crowded areas, such as: